 In addition to criminal charges, victims of sexual assault can (and often do) press civil charges against the perpetrator, and due to the grievous/glaring nature of sexual assaults, juries will often award very high damages.
 Unfortunately, if the defendant isn’t particularly wealthy it may be difficult, if not impossible, to collect on those damages.

-What many people don’t realize, however, is that when a sexual assault occurs in any kind of institution (e.g., schools, daycares, hospitals, churches, etc.), that institution can be held responsible based on a claim of negligent supervision or a failure to provide adequate security.
+What many people don’t realize, however, is that when a sexual assault occurs in any kind of institution (e.g., schools, daycares, hospitals, churches, etc.), that institution can be held responsible based on a claim of negligent supervision, training, a failure to provide adequate security or medical/nursing error.

 Proving a Case in Civil Court

-The biggest advantage is the reduced burden of proof in civil cases.
-While many people know that a defendant in a criminal case must be found guilty “beyond a reasonable doubt,” not everyone realizes that to find a person guilty in a civil action, the plaintiff only has to prove their case “by a preponderance of the evidence.”
+There is a reduced burden of proof in civil cases.
+While many people know that a defendant in a criminal case must be found guilty “beyond a reasonable doubt,” not everyone realizes that to find a person liable in a civil action, the plaintiff only has to prove their case “by a preponderance of the evidence.”

 At GreeningLaw P.C., we know that victims of sexual assault face daunting physical and emotional challenges, and we are here to help.
 Our experienced, compassionate team of attorneys care about every party we represent, and we will treat your case with the same respect, tenacity and attention to detail we would afford our own families.